wilcobry/blog/_posts/2024-10-03-Python-Regression.md

 display_image: false  # change this to true to display the image below the banner
 ---

 <p class="intro"><span class="dropcap">A</span>s a dedicated R and Rstudio user, this post is an experiment in leaving the comfort of one's default language to understand how a linear regression analysis can be performed in Python.
-Being proficient in multiple statistical languages is a key skill for one's career making the intitial struggle always worth it.</p>
+Being proficient in multiple statistical languages is a key skill for one's career, making the intitial struggle always worth it.</p>

 ### Why Learn Linear Regression?
 Linear regression is one of the most widely used techniques for predicting and modeling relationships between variables.
 Linear regression is not only restricted to the field of statistics but is widely used in finance, economics, and across the sciences due to the ease of interpreting results.
 Additionally, regression is not a difficult skill to master once you learn the important assumptions that are required!